 In addition, wage growth in manufacturing appears to have stagnated in the manufacturing labor market.
 As Deloitte notes in a 2021 report on global labor shortages, U.K. vacancies in manufacturing are higher than they were before the pandemic.
 Still, wage growth averaged just 1.8% over the last two years, considerably lower than the growth seen prior to the pandemic.
 Canada's manufacturing wage growth was also weak, despite strong growth in vacancies.
 Increasing wages, however, creates a risk to companies' competitiveness in the global market.

 The "Great Resignation" triggered by the COVID-19 pandemic has worsened this problem.
 Workers are quitting in record numbers in search of more satisfying jobs.
-In the U.S., manufacturing quit rates increased 78% between February 2020 and November 2021, research from the Indeed Hiring Lab.
+In the U.S., manufacturing quit rates increased by 78% between February 2020 and November 2021, research from the Indeed Hiring Lab.

 Mexico offers a stable solution to this labor challenge.
 In fact, the most significant reason foreign companies are attracted to Mexico is the labor advantages it offers.
 Countries looking for stable demographics to feed manufacturing labor needs find that Mexico's workforce offers this desired stability.
 Sixty-six percent of Mexico's population of approximately 128 million is economically active, and this is projected to continue to increase through 2060 before trends become more stable.

 While Mexico does offer lower labor costs compared to the more developed nations facing manufacturing labor shortages, it also offers high levels of skill.
 Manufacturing is a core part of Mexico's economy.
-Throughout a long history in manufacturing, the country has established strong infrastructure to support this sector.
+Throughout a long history in manufacturing, the country has established a strong infrastructure to support this sector.
 Mexico's federal government and several state governments, together with industry associations and large manufacturing employers, have made significant investments in training facilities at both the university and vocational levels.
 This investment helps connect the local workforce with employment opportunities.

 Foreign companies are attracted to Mexico for many other reasons, of which comparatively lower labor rates are one.
-However, this cost advantage, which helps manufacturers position themselves to better compete on the global market, is just the beginning.
+However, this cost advantage, which helps manufacturers position themselves to better compete in the global market, is just the beginning.

 Mexico's economy depends upon its manufacturing strength, and the federal government has put a number of policies in place to create an attractive environment for foreign direct investment.
 For example, Mexico is a partner in 14 free trade agreements with more than 50 countries, providing it access to more than 60% of the world's gross domestic product.
 These agreements make Mexico one of the most open and competitive markets in the world.
 Foreign direct investors in Mexico find it easy to import and export goods with partner suppliers and consumers worldwide.
-For many countries, Mexico also provides a low-cost entry into the nearby U.S. market, the largest consumer market in the world, due to a proximity that reduces shipping costs and cost savings for North American manufacturing afforded by USMCA.
+For many countries, Mexico also provides a low-cost entry into the nearby U.S. market, the largest consumer market in the world, due to proximity that reduces shipping costs and cost savings for North American manufacturing afforded by USMCA.

 Many states in Mexico have likewise put incentives in place to encourage foreign direct investment in Mexico.
 Working with a partner experienced in site selection can help manufacturers identify locations that provide the most impactful cost-benefit for their needs.